Key Takeaways

 SSI application tip: The SSA requires you to submit original documents or certified copies, and the agency will return them to you.4

-Can I get help applying for SSI?
+Can a family member help me apply for SSI?

 - Complete forms